• Skip to primary navigation

 How to Season a New Cast Iron Skillet

-With your new cast iron skillet, start by washing well with warm soapy water.
+Step 1: With your new cast iron skillet, start by washing well with warm soapy water.
 Washing cast iron with soap is actually bad practice, but since this one is new and we are about to season it, a quick clean will not hurt anything.

-Pat dry with a clean towel making sure the skillet is completely dry before continuing.
+Step 2: Pat dry with a clean towel making sure the skillet is completely dry before continuing.

-Whether it’s a new skillet or an old one being reseasoned, the following steps are the same.
-Using an oil with a high smoke point, such as coconut oil, lightly coat the entire skillet.
+Step 3: Using an oil with a high smoke point, such as coconut oil, lightly coat the entire skillet.
 Inside and out, including the bottom and handle.
 Wipe off any excess oil with a paper towel.

-In a preheated 400°F oven, place the skillet upside down on the center rack.
+Step 4: In a preheated 400°F oven, place the skillet upside down on the center rack.
 Position a large baking sheet or strip of aluminum foil on a rack below it to catch any oil drops.
 Allow to bake for 1 hour.

-Remove from oven with oven mitts and allow to completely cool.
+Step 5: Remove from oven with oven mitts and allow to completely cool.
 Once cool, the skillet is ready to use.

 What If My Skillet Still Sticks After Reseasoning?